All Episodes

 First of all, a large part of the Democratic Party cares more about the fate of people who are not legally here than they care about Americans.

-Uh I mean let's just be honest.
+I mean, let's just be honest.

-You're not their constituency, you're not who they're emotionally attached to.
+You're not who they're emotionally attached to.

 They're more concerned about the treatment of a six-year-old or a nine-year-old at the border than they are about the death of an American from an illegal immigrant.

-I think second, you have a lot of Democrats who are for open borders.
+I think, second, you have a lot of Democrats who are for open borders.

 The new governor of California, who represents sort of a California crazy ideology, has called for not just a sanctuary state, but for California to be a sanctuary state with free medical care for everyone, specifically including illegal immigrants.